AO-SF/ArduinoOS/README.md

 * compiles the kernel (which requies the the generated progmem* files from the builder)

 # Running (tools and kernel PC wrapper)
 All compiled tools and the kernel are placed in the ``bin`` directory after compiling.
 The assembler and disassembler work as one would expect.
 The emulator takes compiled machine code and runs it on a standard PC - although it is far from a full virtual environment (most syscalls are not implemented, for example).
 The kernel takes no arguments, and boots into a shell (sh.s) via init (init.s).
 From there standard commands such as ``cd`` and ``ls`` can be used, and programs on the file system can be executed.
+Note: The mock eeprom file - which is generated during a build - is stored in the project root, so run the kernel from there as ``./bin/kernel`` so it can find it.

 # Arduino
 Note: Currently only the Arduino Mega 2560 is supported.